roelof4/Ohmpilot/README.md

 # Fronius Ohmpilot communication

-Extracts from Modbus communication between a Fronius GEN25 inverter and a Fronius Ohmpilot water storage heater controller.
+Extracts from Modbus communication between a Fronius GEN24 inverter and a Fronius Ohmpilot water storage heater controller.
 The output of the Ohmpilot is controlled to make maximum use of excess power from the solar array to heat up water.
+Almost impossible to buy these days but with access to the communications it is possible to create a similar device.

 The Ohmpilot uses decimal address 40 (28 in Hexadecimal on Modbus 0 of the GEN24 inverter).
 Through this communication the GEN24 has full information of the power delivered to the storage tank and the temperature of the water as a function of time and this data is visible on the Fronius Solarweb portal.